petergridge/Irrigation-V5/readme_new.md

 ## This Release V2024.11.xx

-This has been a significant redevelopment all helper objects are now created automatically.
-All you need to supply are the switches/valves and sensors.
+This has been a significant redevelopment.
+All helper objects are now created automatically.
+All you need to configure now are the switches/valves and sensors.

 Naming of entities is determined using the translation files.
+These have gaps so please volunteer to update or provide new file.
+Contact me if you can help, it is not a complex process.

 The custom card has been updated for this release, the move to entities rather than attributes on the program switch have allowed for a richer experience leveraging the icon translation capabilities introduced in January.